redis/redis-doc/docs/redis-clients/_index.md

 title: "Redis client libraries"
 linkTitle: "Clients"
 description: Connect your application to a Redis database
-weight: 4
+weight: 45

 ---

 Here, you will learn how to connect your application to a Redis database.
-If you're new to Redis, If you're new to Redis, you might first want to [install Redis with Redis Stack and RedisInsight](/docs/stack/get-started/install).
+If you're new to Redis, you might first want to [install Redis with Redis Stack and RedisInsight](/docs/stack/get-started/install).

 For more Redis topics, see [Using](/docs/manual/) and [Managing](/docs/management/) Redis.